qkr7391/React-Redux/React-Redux/StudyingNote-Redux-React.md

 - However, both have the inefficiency of being delivered to members who do not need it.

-- Therefore, by using Reactor Redux, a library that connects React and Redux, the news can be delivered only to the members who need it.
+- Therefore, by using React-Redux, a library that connects React and Redux, the news can be delivered only to the members who need it.

 ---

-## Day 01
+## Study Plan

+1. simple react component structure without redux

+2. react component state connect without redux

+3. Add redux